 I think fabric gift bags are by far the best looking and easiest way to wrap Christmas presents.
 The bags can become part of your Christmas decor and you don’t have to spend any extra time or money wrapping gifts year on year.
 They are a fantastic zero waste gift wrapping option.

+These Santa sacks are super festive and so quick and simple to make.
 It would be a great idea to make a few of these bags in various sizes and coordinating fabrics so you could mix and match.
 In fact I might just do that next year!

 I finished the bags with iron-on transfers and cute wooden name tags with personalised laser engraving but you could also try stencilling, embroidery or using patterned fabric to reflect your own unique style.